 On site there are all facilities available as illustrated below including good toilets, water points, level grassy field, hot showers, bookable camping / parking / caravan locations for anyone requiring better accessibility, and also we have electric wheelchair re-charging.

 Most of the main concerts, ceilidhs and workshops are held in marquees at the Broadbridge site.
+Please be aware that space in venues for key events may be limited.
 We also use The Falcon Hotel, The Hop Pole Hotel and Bromyard Town Football Club.
 Click HERE for directions.

-The festival starts on Friday at 8.00 pm with a concert, a grand ceilidh and a ‘folk club’ on site with a Morris procession through the town at 9.00 pm.
+The festival starts on Thursday at 8.00 pm with a concert and a ‘folk club’ on site.
+On Friday evening there is a concert, grand ceilidh and a ‘folk club’ on site with a Morris procession through the town at 9.00 pm.
 The evening concludes with a late night song session at 11.45 pm.
 Saturday morning is taken up with various workshops, singarounds, meet-the-artist sessions, concerts and dance displays.
 In the evening you will be able to choose from two concerts, a ceilidh, a musical variety concert, plus a late night club session – all on site.
 Workshops for dedicated dancers will be held all day, with a ‘Dancers’ Day of Dance’ being held in the Falcon.
 Sunday Morning has a similar pattern to Saturday plus the popular Folk Services in local churches.
 Sunday afternoon features a song concert and a grand ceilidh.
 A variety of children’s events are held during the day on Saturday and Sunday.
 There will be Morris and other dance displays throughout the weekend – in the town and on site.

 The festival concludes with the popular Sunday Evening Concert in the Court Theatre (on-site) and most facilities will remain available – including camping – on Sunday night.
 All facilities will close at 10 am on Monday morning.